-The possibly tainted pre-packaged sandwiches come from Progressive Gourmet Inc., which manufactures the products for Starbucks, and may have been sold in 250 Starbucks stores in Arkansas, Texas and Oklahoma on March 3 and March 4.
+The possibly tainted pre-packaged sandwiches come from Progressive Gourmet Inc. They manufacture the products for Starbucks, and may have been sold in 250 Starbucks stores in Arkansas, Texas and Oklahoma on March 3 and March 4.
 There have been no reported illnesses, officials said.

 “As soon as Starbucks was informed of this potential issue, the impacted product was removed from the 250 stores that potentially received it,” said the FDA recall notice.

-Thankfully, this issue is limited only to the stores in those three states, and no reports of illnesses have surfaced.
+Thankfully, this issue is limited only to the stores in those three states.
+No reports of illnesses have surfaced.